-Subsequent to the end of the quarter, the Company completed the non-brokered private placement consisting of approximately 1,000,000 units ("Units") for total proceeds of \$500,000, announced on July 20th was completed on September 13th with 1,015,502 units subscribed for and total proceeds of \$507,751.
-The units consist of one share at a purchase price of \$0.50 and one warrant to purchase an additional share at a price of \$1.00 exercisable for a period of 24 months from the date of issuance.
-If, at any time during the exercise life of the warrants, the Common Shares close at a price of \$1.40 or greater, for a period of 20 consecutive trading days, the Company may accelerate the expiry date of the Warrants by giving notice to the warrant holders and the Warrants would expire on the 30th day after the date on which notice is given by the Company.
-All securities issued will be subject to at least a four-month hold period from closing.
-The proceeds will be used for general working capital.
-No finder's fee or commission will be payable for this private placement.
-The private placement was subject to regulatory approval by the TSX Venture Exchange.
+Subsequent to the end of the quarter, the Company completed the non-brokered private placement announced on September 14th with 560,063 units placed for total proceeds of \$448,050.40.
+The units consist of one share at a purchase price of \$0.80 and one warrant to purchase an additional share at a price of \$1.00 exercisable until November 6, 2019.
+The warrants are subject to an additional clause, specifically, that if the shares close at a price of \$1.40 or greater for a period of 20 consecutive trading days, the Company can give notice and accelerate the expiry date of the Warrants, which would then expire on the 30th day after the date on which notice is given.
+Shares issued are subject to a four-month hold period.
+A total of 19 individuals participated, including three existing insiders.
+Insiders purchased a total of 100,000 units.
+No finders fee or commission was payable for this private placement.
+The total proceeds will be used for general working capital.